14 Things To Do In November To Banish Holiday Stress

 Make this holiday season DIFFERENT.

 In December, be less worried about what you need to do and more into the smiles on your loved ones’ faces.
-Actually HAVE the kind of holiday season you’ve been dreaming about with these November things to do.
+Actually HAVE the kind of holiday season you’ve been dreaming about with these small but mighty November action tasks.

 Cheers to a fabulous, stress-free time of year!